iblazhko/cqrs-fsharp/doc/cli-api.md

 dotnet run -- deactivate --id 4IVPNNHXSOZI
 ```

-## CURL or Postman
+## Using API Directly

-Instead of using CLI you can call API endpoints directly using CURL, Postman,
+Instead of using CLI you can call API endpoints directly using curl, Postman,
 httpie etc.

 ```bash